 Witnesses can either help break down or contribute to maintaining the climate of fear and silence that fosters harassment.
 By giving their version of the facts, witnesses can prevent conflicts from escalating and help put a stop to them.

 Physical intervention : Another option is to physically step in and alter the interpersonal dynamics.
 It only takes a few seconds.
-Pass between the two parties to get an object, document or piece of information.
+Move between the two parties to get an object or document or ask for some information.
 In a video that has been viewed over four million times, two people in a subway car are in the midst of a verbal and physical altercation.
 “Snackman” positions himself between the two, says nothing and quietly munches away on some chips.